jmotati/CGT270_Final_Project/README.md

-# CGT270 Final Project
+# Impact of Specific Stastics on NBA Win Percentage
-Research Visualization Project about which statistics best predict win percentage in the NBA.
-Created using Tableau.
+Study on correlation between statstics used to measure performance and team win percentage in the NBA.

-Project Contributions
+###Project Contributions

 Jitesh - Acquiring/Parsing Data, GitHub Page